-If a group intends to enact Peace and Power processes fully, then their Principles of Solidarity are essential.
-These principles evolve over time, but at the outset the group writes out the values and ideals that they envision bringing into action.
-The fundamental idea is expressed in the old adage: actions speak louder than words.”
+When a group intends to enact Peace and Power values, their Principles of Solidarity are essential.
+These principles evolve over time, but at the outset the group writes out the values and ideals that they envision bringing into action as a public record of their intention.
+The fundamental idea is expressed in the old adage: “actions speak louder than words.”
 So while it is essential to put the group’s values into words, the process of doing so focuses on the intention of the group to bring those words into action.
 Here is an example: if the group values the principle of respect for every point of view, then during a discussion they will always take the time for everyone to speak who has a different point of view.
 They will not use a “majority vote” to silence the respectful consideration of all minority viewpoints.

 Your Principles of Solidarity will provide the foundation for all of your decisions, and as an anchor around which you transform conflict into opportunities for growth.
 They keep your sight focused clearly on your purposes and the ideals that you seek to enact.

 Here are the questions to put before the group in forming your Principles of Solidarity: